DuckBoss/JJMumbleBot/README.md

 - <b>Images Plugin</b> - Posts images from urls or from a local directory in the channel.
 - <b>Sound Board Plugin</b> - Sound Board that plays short wav audio clips in the channel.
 - <b>Fast, responsive, plugin-based system for easy expandability.</b>
+- <b>Event logging to keep track of bot usage and command history.</b>

 #### TODO:
 - <b>Rework privilege system</b>